DesmondYau/CUHK---FINA4380---Algorithmic-Trading-Strategies/README.md

 ### Strategy Construction and Methodology
 This section outlines the specific methods used for determining the Hedge Ratio and Hedge Timing used in the trading strategy.
-1. Hedge Ratio will be determined using Kalman Filter Method.
+1.  __Hedge Ratio will be determined using Kalman Filter Method__
-    - Linear State-Space model
+    - Linear State-Space model <br/>
-      State Equation
+      State Equation: